-When faced with generating the funds to buy a home, there are many home loan options available.
-Trust in a lender who makes it simple.
+When you are looking to buy or refinance a home, there are many options available.
+Trust a lender who makes it simple.

 - Competitive Rates

 - Local Processing

 When considering a mortgage, Advantage Financial FCU has 15 year and 30 year fixed and adjustable rate conventional loans.
 Down payments can be as low as 3%.